DylenTurnbull/rancher/README.md

 rke up --config=./rke-luster.yaml
 ```

-After the install completes copy over the cofig
+After the install completes copy over the cofig this will allow you to use the local copy of kubectl to manipulate the cluster.

 ```
 cp kube_config_cluster.yaml /home/ubuntu/.kube/config